 - 1/2 tsp salt, then more to taste

-- Shredded Parmesan or Romano Cheese and basil ribbons, for serving
+- Shredded Parmesan or Romano cheese and chopped basil, for serving

 - Pour tomatoes into a medium mixing bowl then crush all of the tomatoes well with your hands, set aside.